Guaranteeing the continuity of gas transmission

 Article R.121-8 of the French Energy Code requires transport network operators to guarantee the transportation of gas, even in extreme weather conditions.
 In practice, GRTgaz implements numerous measures to meet this obligation on a daily basis, including:

-- Ensure adequate design of the infrastructure (pipelines, compressor stations, interconnections and delivery stations) to contribute to energy security of supply in France and in Europe
+- Ensuring that the infrastructures (pipelines, compressor stations, interconnections and delivery stations) are sufficient to support the security of supply in France and in Europe

 - Day-to-day management of network balancing and gas flows, while respecting customers’ transportation requirements